Eng-abdelhamed/Eng-abdelhamed/README.md

 </p>

 - 🏢 I'm a Embedded System Developer and a Learner in Machine Learning  Field
-- 👨‍💻 As an Electronics and Communication Engineering student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an Communication and information Engineering student, I'm constantly learning and exploring new technologies to improve my skills .🥇
 - 💬 I have very good knowledge and Expreience in  C++, C language, Python, and Computer Architecture, or anything related to Embedded System and Electronics
-- 👨‍💻 Golden Rank in C and C++ In HackerRank
+- 🥇 Golden Rank in C and C++ In HackerRank

 ### Connect with Me :